-The Board currently consists of seven (7) directors divided into three classes.
+The Board currently consists of five (5) directors divided into three classes.
 On July 8, 2019, the stockholders approved an amendment to the Company's bylaws to create a staggered board of directors.
-On July 1, 2022, the Board, upon the recommendation of the Nominating Committee, voted to reduce the number of directors from seven (7) to five (5) effective as of the Annual Meeting.
+On July 1, 2022, the Board, upon the recommendation of the Nominating Committee, reduced the number of directors from seven (7) to five (5) effective as of the 2022 Annual Meeting held August 30, 2022.